avisoori-databricks/Databricks_image_recommender/recommender_app/readme.txt

 - First run at the terminal: docker build -f Dockerfile -t app:latest .
 - Then run: docker run -p 8501:8501 app:latest
 - Then test out your app at: http://localhost:8501/

+This process is detailed nicely in the blog by Maël Fabien at: https://maelfabien.github.io/project/Streamlit/#dockerfile